TaylorJadin/jadin.me/content/posts/2024/03/whats-a-website/index.md

 Today my 4 year old asked me about what I was working on.
 And I said “I’m working on a project, a website.”

-She then asked “what’s a website?”
+She then asked “What’s a website?”

 🤯🤯🤯 … like of course she wouldn’t know that, but I had very little idea how to explain that to her!
 I also of course found the question hilarous.
 I said “it’s some thing that you use on a computer, phone, or tablet.”